-Home > Unspun > unspun 30 > The secret of successful change
+Home > unspun > unspun 30 - Navigating the path to successful change > The secret of successful change

 The key to successful change is having a clear sense of where you are heading and why you are heading there.
 Any change needs to be rooted in tangible business benefits, supported by a robust business case and an understanding of the journey your people are embarking upon.
 Here we provide some guidance on how to shift your organisation from one that maybe “can’t” change to one that “can” and ultimately “will”.

 Change comes in many flavours – from a relatively straightforward system change in one part of your business through to a highly complex and critical culture change across your whole organisation.
 Whatever the change, you don’t want it to leave a nasty taste in your mouth, not to mention a big bill with little to show for it.

 So what’s the secret of successful change?
 Simple.
 Root it in the achievement of real, tangible business benefits.
 Let a robust business case guide your change, not just at the outset but throughout the journey as you prepare your business, lead the way, equip your people and create real ownership.

 What does good change look like?
 Good change always has to be about the realisation of tangible business benefits.
 Why are you doing this?
 What ultimately are you trying to achieve?
 If you haven’t asked and answered these questions, hold fire on change or else you’ll no doubt end up spending a great deal of time, effort and money to little good effect.

 No matter how tempting the new idea, no matter how enticing the methodology, change for change’s sake is never a good thing.
 You have to make sure you clarify, articulate and agree the hard benefits of change at the outset.